List of Marvel Comics characters: T: TESS-One

 TESS-One (Total Elimination of the Super Soldiers) is a character appearing in American comic books published by Marvel Comics.

 Near the end of 1945, the United States government started to foresee the destructive potential of superheroes like Captain America and the Invaders.
 They grew concerned that, after World War II, they would not be able to control these powerful new beings.
 Deep in a secret lab, an unnamed government branch developed TESS-One, a sort of primitive version of the "Sentinel" programs.

 Through the course of one of Captain America's adventures in the early 1980s, he uncovers the TESS program and makes an uneasy alliance with Wolverine to defeat it.
 The robot is defeated when Captain America and Wolverine cut off its head.

 TESS-One is a large, autonomous robot that can fire powerful energy blasts.
 TESS-One also uses machineguns, but quickly runs out of ammunition.
 During its first appearance, it storms a lab and upgrades its chassis with adamantium, making it much harder to defeat.

 Tess Black

 Tess Black is a character appearing in American comic books published by Marvel Comics.
 The character, created by J. Michael Straczynski and John Romita Jr., first appeared in The Amazing Spider-Man #503.

 Tess Black is a demigoddess; she is the daughter of a mortal woman and the Asgardian god of mischief, Loki.
 She was once possessed by the ancient Sorceress of Chaos, Morwen, but Loki and Spider-Man help her escape from the possession.

+Tetherblood

+Tetherblood is a character appearing in American comic books published by Marvel Comics.
+The character, created by Fabian Nicieza and Art Thibert, first appeared in Cable vol. 1 #1 (March 1993).

+Tetherblood is co-founder of Clan Chosen alongside Cable (Nathan Summers) who is his protege and Aliya Dayspring (Jenskot), fighting against enemies like Stryfe.

+Tetherblood in other media

+Tetherblood makes a non-voiced cameo appearance in the X-Men '97 episode "Tolerance is Extinction".